underscoreio/essential-scala/src/pages/intro/object-literals.md

 res9: Int = 42
 ~~~

-The body of a method, on the other hand, is evaluated again and again every time we call the method---notice the repreated println output below.
+The body of a method, on the other hand, is evaluated every time we call the method---notice the repreated println output below.

 ~~~ scala
 scala> Test7.noArgMethod